From Excel workbook to stunning report in the Power BI service

 On the Files page, select Local File.
-Navigate to the Excel workbook file on your computer and select it to load into Power BI.
-Select Import.
+Navigate to the Excel workbook file on your computer and select Open to load it into the Power BI service.

 Build your report

-TIP: If your chart doesn't look like you expected, check your aggregations.
-For example, in the Value well, right click the field you just added and make sure the data is being aggregated the way you'd like it to be.
+If your chart doesn't look like you expect, check your aggregations.
+For example, in the Value well, right-click the field you just added and ensure the data is being aggregated the way you'd like it.
 In this example, we're using Sum.

-Pin all of your visuals to your Dashboard.
-You’re ready to share it with your colleagues.
+Pin all of your visuals to your dashboard.
+You’re now ready to share it with your colleagues.

 Share your dashboard

-You want to share your dashboard with your manager, Paula.
+Let's say you want to share your dashboard with your manager.
 You can share your dashboard and underlying report with any colleague who has a Power BI account.
-They can interact with your report, but cannot save changes.
+They can interact with your report, but can't save changes.